angular/angular/src/cdk/table/table.md

 last).

-The next step is to define the table's header-row (`cdkHeaderRowDef`), data-row (`cdkRowDef`), and fitler-row (`cdkFooterRowDef`).
+The next step is to define the table's header-row (`cdkHeaderRowDef`), data-row (`cdkRowDef`), and footer-row (`cdkFooterRowDef`).
 Note that each of these are optional to include, depending on what type of rows you want rendered (e.g. if you do not need a footer row, simply do not add its definition).